"Mega Audition" information for the year's productions can be found at http://production.arts.uci.edu/auditions/

 Other classes required in the B.F.A. in Music Theatre

 Along with musical theatre courses, B.F.A. students are also required to take a series of regular Drama and Dance classes as well as other classes that fulfill the General Education Requirement of the university.
-(For a list of the General Education Requirements, check out the catalogue.)
+(For a list of the General Education Requirements, check out the UCIrvine General Catalogue.)
 Here is the list of Drama and Dance classes required for the B.F.A.:

 Honors in Music Theatre